DivyanshSrivastava954/Calculator/README.md

 # Calculator
-Calculator using HTML , CSS and JavaScript .
+ Created Calculator using HTML , CSS and JavaScript as an intern@CodSoft.